After logging on to Windows XP, Vista or 7, Desktop appears. Basically, it looks the same in all versions of Windows from XP to 8.1.

-Windows 8 displays completely new Metro-style Start screen after logging on.
+Windows 8 and 8.1 display completely new ModernUI/Metro-style Start screen after logging on.
 Because it now fills the whole screen, it is called Start screen, not Start menu.
 Windows 8 Desktop omits Start button, but moving mouse pointer to the left bottom of screen still offers to open the new Start screen.
+Windows 8.1 brings the button back, but this is just a shortcut to Start screen.
 You can still get to Desktop quickly using the Windows Key+D shortcut.

 Let's take the good old Windows XP Desktop as an example: